syswonder/hvisor-book-en/src/chap04/subchap04/HyperCall.md

 # Hypercall Description

-hvisor acts as a Hypervisor, providing a hypercall processing mechanism to the upper layer virtual machines.
+As a Hypervisor, hvisor provides a hypercall processing mechanism to the upper layer virtual machines.

-## How Virtual Machines Execute Hypercalls
+## How Virtual Machines Execute Hypercall

-Virtual machines execute a specified assembly instruction, `hvc` for Arm64 and `ecall` for riscv64.
+Virtual machines execute a specified assembly instruction, which is `hvc` on Arm64 and `ecall` on riscv64.
 When executing the assembly instruction, the parameters passed are:

 * code: hypercall id, its range and meaning are detailed in hvisor's handling of hypercalls
-* arg0: the first parameter passed by the virtual machine, type u64
+* arg0: the first parameter passed by the virtual machine, type is u64
-* arg1: the second parameter passed by the virtual machine, type u64
+* arg1: the second parameter passed by the virtual machine, type is u64

 For example, for riscv linux: